pastaoficial/cndsteroids/README.md

 ## How it works?

-The plugin creates the command setString, this command asociate the string with a number, later the number identifies the string in the other commands
+The plugin creates the command setString, this command asociate the string with a number, later the number identifies the string in another commands

 ![alt tag](doc/setString.png?raw=true)

-With the registers as follow:
+For our test we set the registers as follow:

 ![alt tag](doc/TestString-esp.png?raw=true)